 by Ryan Klemetson, Tolomatic

-A comparison of conventional and emerging technologies for valve actuation and automation in process industry applications reveals more options than ever for designers.
+A comparison of industrial gas cylinder valve products and emerging technologies for valve actuation and automation in process industry applications reveals more options than ever for designers.

 With the demand to improve productivity, increase efficiency and lower downtime in the process control industry, some valve automation applications require increasingly sophisticated motion control solutions.
-To meet these demands, engineers can select from a variety of valve automation options, depending on the valve type, industry and required function.
+To meet these demands, engineers can select from a variety of Valve Manifold Box options, depending on the valve type, industry and required function.
 One emerging technology in valve actuation is the brushless servomotor, which offers an alternative to more traditional methods including pneumatic-actuated systems, hydraulic-actuated systems and electric-valve actuators driven by conventional brush motors.
+Contact a supplier of vacuum relief valve products if you need new valve materials for your equipment.

 Broadly speaking, control valves operate in two different ways: linear motion (rising stem) or rotary motion (half turn or quarter turn).
 Each method is designed for specific functions and applications.
 Here the focus is on rising stem valves, which are typically used in mission critical areas of a process where reliability, repeatability, accuracy and responsiveness are all desired characteristics.